blablablacksheep11/blablablacksheep11/README.md

 - 📫 How to reach me **lamyongqin@gmail.com**

-- ⚡ Fun fact **I’m working on TrashTrack – basically a smart bin that knows more about trash than I do.
+- ⚡ Fun fact <br>**I’m working on TrashTrack – basically a smart bin that knows more about trash than I do.
 While digging through code like it’s my new hobby, I’m learning React and Python.
 Think of me as a 'code digger' – not quite a pro, but definitely trying!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">